gbengataylor/disconnected-jupyter-image/README.md

     --insecure-policy Redirect
 ```
 confirm that it is working by accessing the notebook via the route

-login with mypassword
+login with "mypassword" (set above during deploy)

 create a new python workspace

-enter the following
+enter the following in the code section

 ```
 for i in range(500):
     print(2**i - 1)